andriikushch/CarND-Advanced-Lane-Lines/README.md

 |---|---|
 | ![alt text][undistorted_image]  | ![alt text][transformed_image]  |

-#### 3. Apply Sobel operator to "bird view" in x-direction
+#### 3. Apply Sobel operator to "bird view" in the x-direction

-Current step is about apply Sobel operator on "bird view", take absolute value of result and use the threshold (found manually) to get a binary mask.
+The current step is about to apply Sobel operator on "bird view", take the absolute value of result and use the threshold (found manually) to get a binary mask.

 | Bird view  | Absolute Sobel X |
 |---|---|